danobi/prr/NOTES.md

 - [ ] Parse review files
     - [ ] Create parser
     - [ ] Create `include_str!()` based unit-tests for expected comments
+        - [ ] Test invalid spans (span that does not have a comment that terminates it and another span starts)
 - [ ] Manual test that comments on a changed file work

 # Thoughts